 At UCL we build instruments that are flown onboard international space missions and with that comes the responsibility to operate the instruments and ensure that they are getting the data that we need.
 My first experience of operations was at NASA’s Goddard Space Flight Center where I would go and take control of the CDS instrument that’s onboard the SOHO spacecraft.
 Once the Japanese Hinode launched, our involvement meant that I then started to do operations for the EIS instrument.
 First of all this meant travelling to Japan but later the system was set up so that we could carry out all the tasks remotely.
 Mission control for me became my front room!
-I am also interested in future missions to study the Sun and help define the science research that these missions will enable.
-The solar mission that my department is currently working on is the European Space Agency Solar Orbiter mission.
-Recently I have been working on a European Space Agency mission concept for a space weather satellite.
-This mission is now under study and, once launched, will provide us with advanced warning of space weather conditions at Earth.
+The solar latest solar mission that my department is involved with is the European Space Agency Solar Orbiter mission, that launched in February 2020.
+In recent years I have been working on a European Space Agency mission concept for a space weather satellite, called Lagrange.
+This spacecraft is due to launch in the late 2020s and will provide us with advanced warning of space weather conditions at Earth.

-During my PhD I started to become interested in discussing space science with people outside of my immediate research area.
-This has led me to organise local science festivals, hold open days, work with school students and adult learners and work in TV and radio.
+For me, carrying out research and discussing this research and the latest space science results go hand-in-hand.
+This has led me to organise local science festivals, hold open days, work with school students and adult learners and in TV and radio.
 In 2009 I was the recipient of the Royal Society’s Kohn Award for excellence in public engagement with science and in 2017 I was awarded the Institute of Physics’ Lise Meitner Medal and Prize for distinguished contributions to public outreach.
 I am the Chief Stargazer at the Society for Popular Astronomy, co-Chair of Astrofest, Chair of Governors at the UCL Academy and am a member of the Advisory Board for the Science Museum.”

 You can also read an interview with Lucie on the UCL website.